 How does Nectaro make money?
 To answer this, we take a look at the financial reports of the P2P lending platform, which are published on this page.

-According to the financial report for 2024, Nectaro earned EUR 72,457 in revenue from commission fees for intermediation services.
-This fee is charged to the loan originators for providing the funds.
-According to information from Nectaro, this fee corresponds to the average market price, which is around 2% p.a.
+According to the 2025 financial report, which was audited by BDO and prepared in accordance with IFRS standards, Nectaro generated EUR 367,938 in revenue from commission fees for brokerage and intermediation services charged to the lending institutions on the P2P platform.
+According to information from Nectaro, the brokerage fee corresponds to the average market rate, which is therefore around 2% per year.

 Profitability

-In 2024, the first full financial year of SIA Nectaro, the P2P platform recorded a loss of EUR 987,000.
-This isn’t an unusual development, as stronger investments are required initially to support the platform’s growth.
-Marketing expenses increased by EUR 280,000 compared to the previous year, and personnel costs also rose by EUR 300,000.
+In 2025, the second full financial year of SIA Nectaro, the P2P platform recorded a loss of EUR 1.42 million.
+Marketing expenses more than doubled compared to the previous year, rising by over 50% to EUR 676,000, and administrative expenses (particularly personnel costs) increased by around EUR 355,000 compared to 2024.

-From an investor’s perspective, it’s also important to understand that reaching profitability is not the top priority.
-As has become clear from the business model, the primary function of the Nectaro platform is to serve as a financing tool for the lending operations of Dyninno Fintech Holding.
+Investors should note that reaching the breakeven point is not the primary priority of Nectaro.
+As the business model makes clear, the main function of the Nectaro platform is to serve as a financing tool for the lending operations of Dyninno Fintech Holding.

 Balance Sheet